U.S. Senator Bob Casey fights every day for Pennsylvania families

-Senator Casey is a tireless advocate for the food and nutritional needs of American families and children, and has been a strong advocate for the Supplemental Nutrition Assistance Program (SNAP) and other nutrition programs that help vulnerable children and families in Pennsylvania.
+Senator Casey is also a tireless advocate for the food and nutritional needs of American families and children, and has been a strong advocate for the Supplemental Nutrition Assistance Program (SNAP) and other nutrition programs that help vulnerable children and families in Pennsylvania.
 SNAP serves more than 800,000 children each year.

-Building a Better Economy
+Building a better economy

 Increasing opportunity also means creating conditions under which workers and businesses can prosper.
 As a member of the Finance Committee, Senator Casey has worked to pass legislation to make it easier for small businesses to plan for capital investments that are vital to job creation; voted to provide billions for tax cuts to encourage businesses to hire workers; and strongly supported extending tax breaks that promote innovation and research that drives our economy.
 He has also advocated for increased investment in the roads, bridges, and ports that are vital to the Pennsylvania economy.

-Senator Casey has also worked to eliminate policies that rig the system against American workers.
+Senator Casey has worked to eliminate policies that rig the economic system against American workers.
 He has continuously fought against unfair trade policies that force American workers to compete on a playing field that is not level.
 He has pushed for the U.S. government to take stronger action against China in response to the undervaluing of its currency and other policies that result in American job loss.
 He also voted for legislation to eliminate tax policies that make it easier for companies to send U.S. jobs overseas.